awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 1. Create a distribution with the following settings:
 **Origin Domain Name**
 The data endpoint that is assigned to your MediaStore container\.
 From the dropdown list, choose the MediaStore container for your live video\.
-The format of an MediaStore origin is Container\-OriginEndpointURL\.
+The format of a MediaStore origin is Container\-OriginEndpointURL\.
 For example, mymediastore\.data\.mediastore\.us\-east\-1\.amazonaws\.com\.
 For more information, see [Origin Domain Name](distribution-web-values-specify.md#DownloadDistValuesDomainName)\.
 **Origin Path**
 The folder structure in the MediaStore container where your objects are stored\.
 For more information, see [Origin Path](distribution-web-values-specify.md#DownloadDistValuesOriginPath)\.
 **Origin Custom Headers**